Share:

 Additionally, a common misconception is that high heels cause bunions.
 This isn’t true.
 Heels aggravate bunions but are likely not the cause.

-However, excessive heel usage can result in a few common foot conditions: Corns, Hammertoe and Calluses.
+However, excessive heel usage can result in a few common foot conditions: Corns, Hammertoe, Calluses and Haglund’s deformities (called the “pump bump”).
 Additionally, you’re at a greater risk of osteoarthritis since you may lose fat under your foot.

 According to WebMD, you can prevent certain foot conditions while continuing to wear heels.
 Some of these preventative measures include: